Understanding the Benefits of Saline Vs. Silicone Implants

 Risks and Safety Considerations

 The risk of rupture is low but important to consider.
 If a saline implant ruptures, the harmless saline solution will quickly dissipate throughout the patient's body.
 A saline implant rupture will become noticeable almost immediately as one breast will look deflated.
 A leak or rupture in a silicone implant is generally more difficult to distinguish.
 Silicone implants require monitoring by your doctor to periodically check the implants' integrity.
-In the event of a rupture, both types of implants will need to be removed and replaced.
+In the event of a rupture, both types of implants will need to be removed and replaced during revision surgery.
 Certain aesthetic complications can develop with both saline and silicone breast implants.
 Visible implant rippling is more common with saline implants, whereas capsular contracture (a buildup of scar tissue surrounding the implant) may be more common with silicone implants.

 Learn More About Types of Breast Implants